ruchanimbalkar/countries-app-fall-2025/version-2/README.md

 ### Storing View Count data
 1. Pseudo-code what you will need to do to store and retrieve the View Count data.
 2. When the user views a country's CountryDetail page, that country's view count should go up by 1.
 Also, the user should see how many times the country has been viewed.
+3. Update your main.jsx file by removing the StrictMode component that's wrapping your app.
+It was included by default in Vite’s setup to help catch bugs, but it causes React to render components twice in development.
+This makes your view count go up by 2 instead of 1.
+To fix this, simply remove StrictMode from `main.jsx` so your view count behaves correctly.
-3. Don’t forget to comment your logic as you go!
+4. Don’t forget to comment your logic as you go!
-4. Push your code to Github!
+5. Push your code to Github!

 ### Clean and Comment your code
 1. Clean up your code by renaming confusing variables, removing unused code, and organizing your logic.
 Your code should read like a newspaper: clear, easy to follow, and understandable at a glance.